FAQs = Frequently Asked Questions

 Currently it is not a requirement for students to be vaccinated.
 This is a reporting requirement only so that schools know which students are vulnerable should there be a disease break out.
 However, due to the several outbreaks of the measles (Rubella) virus in Canada this past year, we strongly recommend students have this vaccine before arriving in Canada.

-Can an international work while studying in the Burnaby School District?
+Can an international students work while studying in the Burnaby School District?

 International students in Canada in the K-12 sector cannot work while in Canada.